bmegha98/30-Days-of-Code/README.md

 where firstElement is the first element in the sorted array.
 .
 Last Element: lastElement
 where lastElement is the last element in the sorted array.
+21. Write a single generic function named printArray; this function must take an array of generic elements as a parameter (the exception to this is C++, which takes a vector).
+Your printArray function should print each element of its generic array parameter on a new line.